logotip4ik/portfolio/README.md

 > as backend
 >
-> Nothing used as background just added email forwarding
+> Nothing used as backend just added email forwarding to my [domain provider](https://porkbun.com/)

 ---